apple/ml-cubifyanything/README.md

 # CA-1M and Cubify Anything

-This repository includes the public implementation of Cubify Transformer and the associated CA-1M dataset.
+This repository includes the public implementation of Cubify Transformer and the associated CA-1M dataset (incl. the derived CA-VQA annotations).

-## Paper
+## Papers

 **Apple**